comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 This part consists of AI-driven algorithms and techniques of image analysis, and intended to accomplish the following tasks:

-- Locate separate coal pieces in a photo (a video frame)
+- Locate separate coal pieces in a photo (a video frame).
-- Isolate a coal piece from its surroundings (e.g. finding the pixel mask of a piece)
+- Isolate a coal piece from its surroundings (e.g. finding the pixel mask of a piece).
-- Prepare data for further analysis
+- Prepare data for further analysis.

 ## Data analysis